sirspot/ACR/README.md

 ## Examples

-The fastest way to learn how to use the features provided by this library is to look at the example projects.
+The fastest way to learn how to use the features provided by this library is to look at the tests.

 For example:
-- Open the source file /example/test_varbuffer/test_varbuffer.c
+- Open the source file /test/ACR/test/test_varbuffer.c
 - Find the main() function
 - The functions called by main() are ordered from simple to advanced.
 In this case, StackTest() is the first function called so it is the most simple function in the test_varbuffer.c example

-Note: All of the functions in each example are completely
+Note: All of the functions in each test are completely
-      self-contained and can be copied into your own project with ease (just don't forget to also grab the #include header(s) from the top of the example file)
+      self-contained and can be copied into your own project with ease (just don't forget to also grab the #include header(s) from the top of the test file)

 ## Structure